13 Places to Stargaze in New Jersey 2025

 6. Wharton State Forest

 The Wharton State Forest is the largest in the state and is famous for hiking, tracking, cycling, fishing, kayaking, and horse riding.
-The renowned Atsion Recreation Area is great for swimming during the Summertime.
-However, all these places are off-limit during nighttime.
-Astronomy photographers and tourists need to be very careful.
+The renowned Atsion Recreation Area is great for swimming during the Summer.
+However, all these places are off-limits at night, so astronomy photographers and tourists need to be very careful.

 Wharton State Forest